 Exercise and a quercetin-rich diet have a major effect on phosphorylation at the Thr 172 site of AMPK.
-AMPK again activates phosphorylation at Ser 259 and Ser 498, leading to inhibition of HDAC5 enzyme activity.
-This development contributes promoting histone to acetylation, helping to untwist the chromatin of the GLUT4 gene in skeletal muscle cells, contributing to reducing blood sugar levels, and improving the condition in diabetics [55, 56].
-Nuclear factor erythroid 2-related factor 2 (Nrf2), a key transcription factor, plays a crucial role in regulating antioxidant and antiinflammatory responses, thereby protecting cells from oxidative damage inflammation-induced and injury.
-Quercetin ameliorated diabetic kidney disease by inhibiting ferroptosis and streptozotocinmodulating Nrf2 in induced diabetic rats [57].
-AGE has been reported to inhibit osteoblastogenesis and bone mineralization, increasing the risk of osteoporosis by promoting the expression of DNA methyltransferase enzyme (DNMT1/3A/3B) leading to methylation of promoter regions in a gene such as Alkaline Phosphatase (ALP), Osteopontin (OPN), Osteocalcin (OCN), and Runt-related transcription factor 2 (RUNX2) (see Figure 3) [58].
+AMPK again activates phosphorylation at Ser 259 and Ser 498, leading to inhibition of HDAC5 activity.
+This development enzyme contributes to promoting histone acetylation, helping to untwist the chromatin of the GLUT4 gene in skeletal muscle cells, contributing to reducing blood sugar levels, and improving the condition in diabetics [55, 56].
+Nuclear factor erythroid 2-related factor 2 (Nrf2), a key transcription factor, plays a crucial role in regulating antioxidant and anti-inflammatory responses, thereby protecting cells from oxidative damage and inflammation-induced injury.
+Quercetin ameliorated diabetic kidney disease by inhibiting ferroptosis and modulating Nrf2 in streptozotocininduced diabetic rats [57].
+AGE has been reported to inhibit osteoblastogenesis and bone mineralization, increasing the risk of osteoporosis by promoting the expression of DNA methyltransferase enzyme (DNMT1/3A/3B) leading to methylation of promoter regions in genes like alkaline ahosphatase (ALP), osteopontin (OPN), osteocalcin (OCN), and Runt-related transcription factor 2 (RUNX2) (see Figure 3) [58].

-From the above evidence, it is shown that diabetes is the cause of many other diseases due to inflammatory reactions by endogenous AGEs.
+the From above evidence. inflammatory reactions triggered by endogenous AGEs are linked complications in patients with diabetes.
 In addition, limiting Western-style diets, reducing processing, and heating foods to high temperatures contribute to a reduction in exogenous AGE formation.
 Exercise and a diet rich in quercetin contribute to the activation of AMPK, which inhibits the HDAC5 enzyme leading to a reversal of the epigenetic mechanism that improves and reduces the progression of diabetes.